material-foundation/flutter-packages/README.md

-# Material Flutter packages
+# Material Design pub packages

-This repo contains the source code for packages developed by the Material Flutter team.
+This repo contains the source code for packages originally developed by the Material Flutter team.

 | Package | Pub | Issues | Pull requests | Example |